gruntwork-io/terragrunt/docs/_docs/02_features/engine.md

 export TG_EXPERIMENTAL_ENGINE=1
 ```

-You can find the OpenTofu engine on Github [terragrunt-engine-opentofu](https://github.com/gruntwork-io/terragrunt-engine-opentofu).
+You can find the OpenTofu Engine on Github [terragrunt-engine-opentofu](https://github.com/gruntwork-io/terragrunt-engine-opentofu).